appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/update.md

 :::info

 Below steps does not affect or destroy your data.
-Update process keeps your data and schema compatible with latest self-hosted appcircle server by using incremental migrations all handled automatically.
+Update process keeps your data and schema compatible with latest self-hosted Appcircle server by using incremental migrations all handled automatically.

 :::